Structured Production Systems: Viability: Structured production systems

-Coherence means that the structured production system does not contain non-meaningful production of intermediate goods.
-Therefore, all intermediate goods are directly or indirectly used in the production of consumption goods.
-This has consequences for the matrix representation of the underlying professional production system $\zeta$.
-Indeed, the matrix cannot have a block structure.
-This is illustrated in the next example.
+Coherence implies that there are no meaningless conversion processes or commodity flows in the production system.
+This mainly refers to the conversion of intermediate goods into other intermediate goods without these intermediate goods having a destiny in the production of consumption goods as the net output from the production system.

+In the context of the structured production hypothesis ($\ref{eq:StructuredEconomy}$), which implies that the social division of labour results in a \emph{productive} economy that fully exhausts all intermediate goods while yielding a positive surplus of consumables, coherence is the requirement that this division of labour be \emph{strictly purposeful}.
+Specifically, the production of intermediate goods must be inextricably linked to the eventual creation of consumables.
+Thus in particular, in a coherent system, no subset of the specialised agents can be engaged in a self-serving production chain that fails to contribute to the economy's final consumption goals.

+\begin{remark} Coherence, as defined in Definition \ref{def:Coherence}, seems weaker than the property that the professional production system $\zeta$ on $L$ has a non-singular matrix representation $Z$ with $\det Z \neq 0$.
+Indeed, this latter property signifies the linear independence of all professions $\zeta(k)$ for $k \in L$, whereas the absence of conversion cycles leads to a specific form of linear independence based solely on non-negative multipliers.
+Nevertheless, Theorem \ref{thm:ViabilityStructural} shows that a structured production system $\mathbb{S}=\langle N, \zeta , \gamma \rangle$ is coherent if and only if the matrix $Z$ representing $\zeta$ is non-singular, i.e., $\det Z\neq 0$. \end{remark}

+The next example illustrates Definition \ref{def:Coherence} and Remark \ref{rem:Coherence} with a structured production system that has an obvious conversion cycle.

-\begin{example} Consider the production system $\mathbb{S}$ with three intermediate goods $A$, $B$ and $C$ and one consumable good $X$.
-The production of $X$ only depends on intermediate input $C$, while $A$ and $B$ are converted into each other.
+\begin{example} Consider the production system $\mathbb{S}$ with one consumable good $k_1$ and three intermediate goods $k_2$, $k_3$ and $k_4$.
+The production of $k_1$ only depends on intermediate input $k_4$, while $k_2$ and $k_3$ are converted into each other.
 A corresponding professional production system $\zeta$ can be represented as

-Note that $Z$ has a $2 \times 2$ block that represents that $\alpha$ units of $A$ is converted in $\beta$ units of $B$, and vice-versa.
+Note that $Z$ has a $2 \times 2$ block that represents that $Q^2$ units of $k_2$ are converted into $Q^3$ units of $k_3$, and vice versa.
 This indicates that this structured production system is \emph{not} coherent.
-Indeed, let $n = (0,1,1,0)$, then $n \cdot Z = 0$, indicating that $\mathbb S$ contains a conversion cycle. \ This confirms by Remark \ref{rem:Coherence} that $\mathbb S$ is not coherent. \end{example}
+Indeed, let $\alpha = (0,1,1,0)^\top$, then $Z^\top \alpha = 0$, indicating that $\mathbb S$ contains a conversion cycle. \ This confirms by Remark \ref{rem:Coherence} that $\mathbb S$ is not coherent. \end{example}

-Conversion cycles are implemented social divisions of labour on a sub-population in a structured production system that has no proper output of any goods.
-It means that within this social division of labour there is conversion of intermediate goods into other intermediate goods without this resulting in the output of consumption goods, making this conversion meaningless.

-We note that acyclicity of a professional production system $\zeta$ implies that there are no cycles in the system based on these production plans.
-Therefore, there will be no conversion cycles in any structured production system $\mathbb S$ founded on the professional production system $\zeta$.